alanyin0322/lighthouse/readme.md

 ```

 ## Lighthouse Integrations
+This section details projects that have integrated Lighthouse.
+Check them out to understand how and what people are using Lighthouse for.

 * **[Calibre](https://calibreapp.com)** - Calibre is a web performance monitoring tool running Lighthouse continuously or on-demand via an API.
 Test using emulated devices and connection speeds from a number of geographical locations.
 Set budgets and improve performance with actionable guidelines.
+Note that Calibre is a paid product with a free 14 day trial.

 * **[Web Page Test](https://www.webpagetest.org)** — An [open source](https://github.com/WPO-Foundation/webpagetest) tool for measuring and analyzing the performance of web pages on real devices.
 Users can choose to produce a Lighthouse report alongside the analysis of WebPageTest results.